 Make sure to publish your newly minted leading lines photography shots on your photography website.

 Don’t have one yet?
 No worries—you can create an online portfolio in minutes with a website builder.
-Choose one with fresh, modern themes to set off your leading lines photography, and a built-in online store where you can sell your landscape photography.
+Choose one with fresh, modern templates to set off your leading lines photography, and a built-in online store where you can sell your landscape photography.